 If you haven’t already been sold on Wilson, this section should do the trick.
 At 6’0″, 188 pounds, Wilson isn’t an overwhelming size threat.
 Nevertheless, his amalgamation of traits makes him a force to be reckoned with downfield.

 At the catch point, Wilson’s ability to rise vertically is top-tier.
 He’s an explosive athlete.
 However, beyond his ability to physically high-point the ball, he has superb body contortion and hands.
-His ball tracking prowess in the deep third is impeccable.
+His ball-tracking prowess in the deep third is impeccable.
 Wilson naturally guides the ball in at the catch point.
 He doesn’t hug it close to his body but instead seeks the ball out with his hands, proactively securing the catch.

 Sometimes, Wilson may find himself crowded between a defender and the out-of-bounds line.
 In these tight situations, Wilson displays strong sideline awareness.
 Additionally, when he’s contorting for tough passes, he has the wherewithal to make sure his feet stay in bounds.
 That awareness, present within a condensed time window, is impressive.

 There are times when Wilson gets outmuscled at the catch point due to his lesser frame.
 Safeties can also jar the ball loose with timely hits on the Ohio State WR.
 Regardless, his contested-catch ability is a major strength overall.
 And he showed great consistency in these situations in 2021.

 After the catch